New to counseling? Find answers to your questions here: FAQ Page

 For more information:https://www.cms.gov/nosurprises/consumers/understanding-costs-in-advance

-We understand that sometimes clients are unable to make a scheduled appointment due to unforeseen circumstances.
+We understand that sometimes clients are unable to keep a scheduled appointment due to unforeseen circumstances.
 However, we require patients to reschedule or cancel appointments within 24 hours of a scheduled visit.

 If you are a no show or fail to reschedule/cancel an appointment without giving the 24 hours notice a $50.00 charge will be applied to the card on file for each missed appointment